volodya-lombrozo/newsman/docs/do-you-trust-me.md

 Though it looks a bit strange since each week I have differently formatted reports.
 Maybe it gives the impression of a real person.

-The second improvement we can apply is to improve the AI model itself.
+The second feature we can apply to improve our reports is to use the better AI model.
-I haven't mentioned this yet; all the previous requests I made were with an old but relatively cheap model, GPT-3.5-turbo.
+I haven't mentioned this yet; all the previous requests we made were with an old but relatively cheap model, GPT-3.5-turbo.
-So, to be honest, I decided to spend more money to check out the newest GPT-4 model.
+So, to be honest, let's spend more money to check out the newest GPT-4 model.
 And it works much better.
 It is subjective, of course, but my perception tells me that the results look better in most cases.
-Again, you can check the difference here.
+Again, you can check the difference [here](https://volodya-lombrozo.github.io/newsman/).

-The final improvement involved the format of the input data for the pull requests and issues I submitted to the AI.
+And the final improvement involved the format of the input data for the pull requests and issues we submit to the AI.
-Initially, I didn't spend much time preparing the data.
+Initially, as you remember, we didn't spend much time preparing the data.
-However, I later switched from unstructured text with delimiters to JSON, which seemed to help.
+However, we can switch from unstructured text with delimiters to JSON, which seems to help.
-Although I don't have concrete proof, it appears that the AI makes fewer mistakes.
+Although I don't have concrete proof, but it appears that the AI makes fewer mistakes.

-In summary, I can build more pipelines with chained requests, pay more money, format the input data, and so on.
+In summary, we can continue and build more pipelines with chained requests, pay more money, format the input data, and so on.
 And it will probably yield some gains.
-But, to be honest, I don't want to spend much on these tasks anymore.
+But, to be honest, do we really need to spend more time on these tasks?
+I don't think so.
-Moreover, I have a feeling that all these problems might be solved much more easily programmatically even without the use of AI.
+Moreover, I have a strong feeling that all these problems might be solved much more easily programmatically even without the use of AI.
-So, the current solution is enough for me.
+So, I belive that the current solution is enough for us.
+And it's better to stop now.

 ## Bird's-eye View

 Let's agree; we completely changed the original task.
-We formatted the pull request and issue descriptions, added meta information like the 'soon' label and 'Risk' markers, and handled some parts programmatically.
+We formatted the pull request and issue descriptions, added meta information like the labels and 'Risk' markers, and handled some parts programmatically.
 Moreover, we spent significant time developing these scripts, configuring data, and adjusting prompts, which we initially wanted to avoid altogether.
 We still need to validate the report; we can't blindly trust it.
 And I wonder if, after all these changes, we still need an AI at all.

-Did we fail in our attempt to build an AI-based application?
+However, did we fail in our attempt to build an AI-based application?
 I can't say that.
 Things are not so dramatically bad.
 Let's take a look at what we have.